 - Zenefits is a powerful HR tool responsible for keeping employee records, calculating payroll, and managing tax, insurance, disability, and compensation payments.
 The software also records time sheets and logs employee attendance.
 In other words, it is an all-in-one HR platform that streamlines the whole onboarding process.

 - Teamdeck is a time tracking and scheduling software for project managers to see who has time to spare and who’s overworked.
 The tool helps plan and measure and monitor team’s work.
 It deprives you of spreadsheets, manual tracking, and hassle.
 Teamdeck is free for up to six users.

 It’s true, there is no one-size-fits-all approach to onboard new employees.
 You should put effort into developing your own onboarding roadmap.
-Savvy organisations, however, have already realized the importance of having a well-crafted onboarding plan, and you?
-If not yet, then use our handy tips and aforementioned tools to embed your ideas so you can not only keep your head above water, but catch the next wave!
+Savvy organizations, however, have already realized the importance of having a well-crafted onboarding plan, and you?
+If not yet, then use our handy tips and aforementioned tools to embed your ideas so you can not only keep your head above water but catch the next wave!